ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 For Students Waitlisted to College of Charleston

 Colleges consider a range of factors when choosing who to admit for their next incoming class.
 Each college has a different way of determining which factors are given the most weight when choose which applicants to admit, and which to deny.
-When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that prioritize the areas where you stand out.
+When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that prioritize the areas where you're strong.

 Admissions Factors at College of Charleston

-Wondering what factors are considered by College of Charleston during the admissions process?
+What does College of Charleston consider during the admissions process?
 Take a look at the list below to see which factors are most important during the admissions process.

 Admissions Factor Level